basir/amazona/README.md

     4. edit parse url to get query string
     5. update product list api for search by name
  54. Add Advanced Search Filter
     1. filter by category
     2. filter by price range
     3. filter by average rating
  55. Complete Advanced Search
     1. filter by price
     2. filter by rating
     3. sort by price, rating, ...
  56. Rate and Review Products
     1. rate products
     2. create actions and reducers
+ 57. Choose Address On Google Map
+    1. create google map credentials
+    2. update .env file with Google Api Key
+    3. create api to send google api to frontend
+    4. create map screen
+    5. fetch google api
+    6. getUserLocation
+    7. install @react-google-maps/api
+    8. use it in shipping screen
+    9. apply map to the checkout screen